XMM-NEWTON PROPOSAL & PLANNING TOOLS

 - Users must make sure that generated pdf output from the template is complete both when displayed with a viewer (acroread) and when printed on paper.
 LaTeX installations vary greatly and therefore it might not be possible to get all proposals to come out correctly with a single text page layout.
 In some cases the user will have to adjust the \topmargin=-7mm command in the template to vertically center the text.

-- The page limit of 4 pages (5 pages only for justifications of "Large Programs" and "Very Large Programs") includes everything of your to-be-submitted proposal justification.
+- The page limit of 4 pages (5 pages only for justifications of "Large Programs" and "Very Large Programs", 8 for "Heritage Programs" and 2 for "Fulfil" Programs) includes everything of your to-be-submitted proposal justification.
 Sections 4 and 5 (on previous work and publications) have to be included within the page limit, too.

 - You are free to include color images in your proposal justification.
 Proposals are distributed to OTAC in electronic form.
 However, the scientific content of the images should still remain extractable when displayed or printed in black and white only.